Building a Design System Playbook

 Use case

-The currency list displayed only text, so users had to read through all 17 currency names to locate the one they needed.
+Users had to read through all 17 currencies' names to find the one they needed

-Country flags next to currency
+Adding country flags next to currency

 Manual currency selection required